openequella/openEQUELLA/CONTRIBUTING.md

 #### Code Formatters

-All code should be formatted using the following formatting tools:
+All code should be formatted using the following tools.
+Assuming you've followed the above steps to install the pre-commit hooks this will be done automatically for you at commit time.
+However if you don't, then the CI pipelines will fail during checking.

 - Scala - [scalafmt](https://scalameta.org/scalafmt/)
 - Java - [Google Java Format](https://github.com/google/google-java-format)